semantifyit/SDO-Converter/readme.md

 # Schema.Org Converter (SDO-Converter)
-This is a standalone JavaScript (JS) tool that converts the vocabulary of [Schema.org](http://schema.org/) into easy to use JSON files with a tree-like data model.
+This is a stand-alone JavaScript (JS) tool that converts the vocabulary of [Schema.org](http://schema.org/) into easy to use JSON files with a tree-like data model.
 This tool comes with a JS library (SDO-Library) that uses the previously mentioned JSON files to provide data-retrieving functions for the Schema.org vocabulary.

 The SDO-Converter fetches the vocabulary from the [Schema.org website](http://schema.org/docs/developers.html#formats) in JSON-LD format and transforms the data into several json files containing structured representations of the vocabulary ([classes](https://schema.org/Thing) [most times called "types" in Schema.org], properties, [basic data types](https://schema.org/DataType), [enumerations](https://schema.org/Enumeration), enumeration members).